Space-NK-Exercises/ecom-developer-exercise/README.md

 ```currency``` | no | string | "$"
 ```errorPhoto```| no | string | "./src/photo-error.png"

-You need to specify the required arguments in this ```init()``` function, the rest you only specify If you want different value than the default one.
+You need to specify the required arguments when calling the class, the rest you only specify If you want them to have different value than the default one.

 ### JSON file